 Take the Screening - Mental Health Assessment - This screening tool evaluates whether you show symptoms of certain mental disorders.
 For the most part, the criteria used to determine whether you might be diagnosed with a disorder are taken from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which is the standard text used by mental health professionals.

 If you have questions, are experiencing difficulty that is becoming hard to handle and feel that you need some assistance, if you are in crisis or if you just need someone to talk to, come see us.
 We can help you manage and be successful with resources, referrals, tips and tricks, information, etc.

 Give us a call at (928) 314-7602 or email the Health and Wellness Coordinator.

 Online appointment request form, call, or email.

-Fill out our Student of Concern report.
+Fill out our CARE report.